 Title Insurance Producers

 Title insurance producers must obtain an insurance license to operate in the District within 180 days of January 1, 2011.
 Resident producers, with the exception of title attorneys, are required to pass an examination; nonresident applicants will be granted licensure through reciprocity.
 To schedule an examination you must contact PearsonVue at pearsonvue.com.
 Producer licenses are effective for a two-year period and expire biennially on the birth month for an individual licensee, or on May 31st for firms.
-To renew the license, all title insurance producers and Title Insurance Attorneys must obtain the following continuing education credits prior to the expiration date of the license.
+To renew the license, all resident title insurance producers and Title Insurance Attorneys must complete the listed below continuing education credits prior to the expiration date of the license.
 Beginning with the first renewal on or after December 2013, all non-resident title producers must complete four hours of continuing education prior to the expiration date of their license.
 DC-specific courses are those courses which relate to title laws, regulations and industry practices in the District of Columbia.
 Contact Zadie Bowles at (202) 442-7819 or firstname.lastname@example.org, with questions concerning producer licensing, license renewal or continuing education (CE) requirements.

 Resident Title Insurance Producer -16 hours of continuing education (CE) credits

 Resident Title Insurance Attorney - 8 hours of CE credits

 To apply for licensure go to www.nipr.com.